Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Results

-\textbf{Qualitative Evaluation on \emph{in-vivo} Data:} We collected four video clips from our \emph{in-vivo} surgery dataset to evaluate the performance of the reconstruction method in real-world surgical environment.
-Each clip lasts for around 1 second (20$\sim$60 frames) with fast camera movements, which includes complex tissue surface, small tissue deformation, and instrument motions.
-As shown in Fig. \ref{fig:qualitative 3d results}, although the laparoscope moved quickly and the surgical scene was complicated with slight deformations, a potential 3D point cloud and smooth laparoscope poses can be estimated, which qualitatively proves that the proposed method is accurate.
+\textbf{Qualitative Evaluation on SCARED and \emph{in-vivo} Data:} To handle low texture in medical images, we set the number of features per image extracted by ORB-SLAM2 to 12000 and the minimum threshold to detect FAST corners to 1.
+As shown in Fig. \ref{fig:qualitative 3d results} (a), the 3D structure reconstructed by ORB-SLAM2 is sparse compared to our method, which makes it difficult to observe texture from ORB-SLAM2 results.
+Additionally, in Fig. \ref{fig:qualitative 3d results} (b), we only presented our reconstruction results because ORB-SLAM2 cannot be initialized with fewer images.
+Although the laparoscope moved quickly and the surgical scene was complicated with slight deformations, a potential 3D point cloud and smooth laparoscope poses can be estimated, which qualitatively proves that the proposed method is accurate.